 Neuronal Ceroid Lipofuscinosis (NCL or Batten Disease)

 The Neuronal Ceroid Lipfuscinoses (NCLs), often referred to as Batten disease, are inherited neurodegenerative disorders characterized by progressive loss of brain function.
 In the vast majority of cases, the first signs appear during childhood.
 Among these signs are seizures, progressive vision loss culminating in blindness, and loss cognitive function and muscle control.
 The childhood-onset forms of NCL are invariably fatal, with death occurring from less than 10 years of age to the 20s, depending on which form of the disease a child suffers from.
 NCL is almost always an autosomal recessively inherited disease.
 Neither parent of an affected child shows any signs of the disease, but there is a one-in-four chance that any additional children they have will be affected with NCL.
 There are many variant forms of NCL.
 Mutations responsible for different forms of this disease have been found to occur in at least 13 different genes.

 With the assistance of our laboratory BioMarin Pharmaceutical has developed the first effective therapy for one of the NCL forms (CLN2 disease).
 We are conducting research to develop alternative treatments for CLN2 disease as well as effective treatments for other forms of NCL.
 NCLs occur not only in humans, but also in other species including dogs.
-NCLs have been reported in numerous dog breeds.
+NCLs have been reported in numerous dog breeds (see below).
 The mutations responsible for canine NCL have been identified in Dachshunds (two different forms of NCL), English Setters, American Bulldogs, Border Collies, Tibetan Terriers, Australian Shepherds (two different forms of NCL), Chinese Cresteds, Golden Retrievers, Australian Cattle Dogs, and Chihuahuas.
 We offer DNA tests for most of these mutations.
 We are interested in evaluating dogs of any breed that are suspected of suffering from NCL.
 Please contact us if you have a dog that is exhibiting signs consistent with NCL (tremors, visual impairment, cognitive decline, loss of coordination, changes in personality).
 We are testing gene and enzyme replacement therapies in dogs to evaluate the potential of these approaches for curing the human NCLs.

 Mutation Discovery for Inherited Neurological and Eye Diseases in Dogs